Alaska’s Unmanned Aircraft Research

 Unmanned Aerial Vehicles (UAVs)

-March 2012….Gregory Walker took two aircraft to test the viability of the unmanned aircraft to help in the Steller sea lion research conducted by the National Marine Mammal Laboratory (NMML) along the Aleutian Islands.
+Researchers test the viability of using unmanned aircraft to help in the Steller sea lion research conducted by the National Marine Mammal Laboratory (NMML) along the Aleutian Islands.
 The videos explain some of the practicalities of using unmanned aircraft for this purpose.